-Approved by: JPC, KMMOC, Clinical Cabinet Approval Date: Ratified By Clinical Cabinet June 2022
+Scabies Ensure patients are given information on scabies including proper application of topical scabicides Scabies-update-PIL-Oct2023.pdf

+Last updated by NICE/PHE: June 2023

+If no response to topical treatment seek specialist advice.
+Ivermectin is not currently on the K&M formulary, is unlicensed and available on a named patient basis and hence not recommended for primary care prescribing at this time.
+This is under review.

+Leg ulcer infection NICE guidance has been adapted locally to clarify that co-amoxiclav and co-trimoxazole should be considered as third choice

+Last updated by NICE/PHE: Feb 2020 options:

+First choice

+Flucloxacillin

+Second choice, penicillin allergy or if flucloxacillin unsuitable/treatment failure

+Doxycycline OR

+Clarithromycin OR

+Erythromycin (in pregnancy)

+Third Choice

+Co-amoxiclav OR

+Co-trimoxazole Co-trimoxazole

 Cellulitis and erysipelas Caution when reading the NICE summary table for this section as the options for children are embedded in adult guidance.

-Last updated by NICE/PHE: Sep 2019 KMCCG recommends using the visual summary to more easily view this guidance
+Last updated by NICE/PHE: Sep 2019 KMICB recommends using the visual summary to more easily view this guidance

-Approved by K&M JPC: March 2022

-Varicella zoster/ chickenpox If considering either famciclovir or valaciclovir as second line options please seek advice from microbiologist.
+Varicella zoster/ chickenpox Aciclovir is first line.

 Herpes zoster/ shingles

-Last updated by NICE/PHE: Oct 2018

-Approved by K&M JPC: March 2022

-▼ Eve infections

-Eye infections

-Conjunctivitis

-Last updated by NICE/PHE: July
+Last updated by NICE/PHE: June 2023 If considering either famciclovir or valaciclovir as second line options, please seek advice from microbiologist.

+▼ Eye infections

-Chloramphenicol 0.5% eye drops OR 1% ointment are available over the counter from Community Pharmacies.
+Conjunctivitis Chloramphenicol 0.5% eye drops OR 1% ointment are available over the counter from Community Pharmacies.

-Conjunctivitis has been identified as a condition for which over the counter (OTC) medicines should not routinely be prescribed in primary care and self-care may be more appropriate according to NHSE Guidance.
+Last updated by NICE/PHE: June 2023 Conjunctivitis has been identified as a condition for which over the counter (OTC) medicines should not routinely be prescribed in

+2020 primary care and self-care may be more appropriate according to NHSE Guidance.
 Due to licensing restrictions on the OTC product, prescriptions may still be required for children under 2 years and in pregnancy and breastfeeding.

-Suspected dental infections in primary care (outside dental settings)
+▼ Suspected dental infections in primary care (outside dental settings)